MuhammedSuhaib/Hekto/README.md

 - Building a seamless and scalable e-commerce experience.

 ## Future Improvements
-- Integrate a payment gateway for real transactions.
 - Implement user authentication and profiles.
 - Enhance animations and user interactions.